danielhoshizaki/danielhoshizaki/_posts/2023-01-09-sentinel-composite.md

 pin: true
 ---

+Given enough data and compute budget, there's a sure-fire way to remove all cloud cover from Sentinel-2 satellite imagery.
+By enough data, I mean a whopping 5 years worth of imagery.
+It's fairly overkill, to put it mildly, but it works: everytime, everywhere.

+## Project Description
 I created a process that outputs clear-sky satellite images of ANY location on the globe.
 The process is fully automated and can return a clear tile given a Setninel-2 cell.
 It even works for locations that are typically hard to process, like the tropics where there is almost year-round cloud cover.
 Read on to see examples and find out how I put this project together.

 <p align="center">